…a summer program by The FAMiLY LEADER • July 26th-31st, 2021 • Des Moines, Iowa

 Student legislators hear testimony from lobbyists during committee meetings in the Capitol Building, oftentimes chaired by real State Senators & Representatives.
 Students can ask tough questions of the lobbyists, and gain valuable information on their bill.

-Second year students or Onsite Program alumni can attend the Senate track.
+Second year students can attend the Senate track.
 This advanced legislative experience allows student legislators to amend their bills, both in committee and during the final legislative session.
 The amendment process is much more challenging, and the strategies vary for each caucus.
 Senators convene for their own final legislative session in the Iowa Capitol.
 They also get to act as reporters during the press conferences given by the House Track students.

 The level of creativity is inspiring, especially since most students start with little or no media experience.
 The alumni who sign up for the Media Track dedicate themselves to keeping the public informed about what is going on in the LEAD world.
 They cover everything including lectures, special speakers, caucus meetings, press conferences, trips to the Capitol, recreational activities, Committee Hearings, final presentations, and much more.

-Three times a week, LEAD News on Location presents a broadcast complete with news anchors, special features, and sometimes even a commercial or two.
+LEAD News on Location presents a broadcast complete with news anchors, special features, and sometimes even a commercial or two.
 The students in this track use cameras and editing software.

 Media students focus on: